wouterdom/Sofisk-Tax-Simulator/PROJECT_OVERVIEW.md

 The Sofisk Tax Simulator is a web-based tool for Belgian corporations to estimate corporate tax liability and optimize quarterly prepayments (`voorafbetalingen`) to avoid penalties.

 **Primary Goals:**
-- Real-time corporate tax estimation
+- Real-time corporate tax estimation with multi-year support (2024-2026)
 - Prepayment optimization to minimize penalties (`vermeerdering`)
 - User-friendly interface for accountants, tax advisors, and business owners
+- Comprehensive commit functionality for tax declarations

 **Target Users:**
 - Accountants and Tax Advisors